graphql/graphql-spec/spec/Section 6 -- Execution.md

   argumentValues)}.
 - Return {fieldStream}.

-ResolveFieldEventStream(subscriptionType, rootValue, fieldName, argumentValues):
+ResolveFieldEventStream(subscriptionType, initialValue, fieldName,
+argumentValues):

 - Let {resolver} be the internal function provided by {subscriptionType} for determining the resolved event stream of a subscription field named {fieldName}.
-- Return the result of calling {resolver}, providing {rootValue} and {argumentValues}.
+- Return the result of calling {resolver}, providing {initialValue} and {argumentValues}.

 Note: This {ResolveFieldEventStream()} algorithm is intentionally similar to